antz22/ultimate-guide-to-flutter/README.md

 Each widget built by Flutter can be passed a number of properties or parameters.
 As we saw earlier, the Container widget takes in a 'child' property, and it can also take in a 'color' property to define the background color of the Container.

-Each widget will have a number of parameters specific to that widget, that you can learn about by reading the Flutter Documentation or by using the IntelliSense of your IDE / Text Editor.
+Each widget will have a number of parameters specific to that widget that you can learn about by reading the Flutter Documentation or by using the IntelliSense of your IDE / Text Editor.
 For example, in VS Code, you can press ctrl+space or hover after typing in a Widget to see what properties it can use.

 Usually, you can also pass in all of your styles to the widget through the parameter.

-Also, many of these parameters only accept very specific types or objects.
+Many of these parameters only accept very specific types or objects.
 The 'child' property of the Container widget will only accept another Flutter widget. the 'color' property will only accept objects predefined by Flutter (like Colors.black, Colors.blue, etc) or objects instantiated in a certain way (Color(0xFFFFFFFF), one way to do it using hex codes).

 In the Text widget, we can style the text by passing in a 'TextStyle' object instantiated with our styles, passed into the 'style' property of the Text widget.